alberto-dellera/alberto-dellera.github.io/_posts/2013-04-07-oltp-compression-migrated-rows-are-compressed.md

 That is, all identical rows, all chars set to 'A' (coded as 0x41 in the WE8ISO8859P1 single-byte charset of my test database).
 Note that each row is sized 400 bytes and hence, when not compressed, only 10 rows can fit in a 4K block, and only 5 rows would be inserted given the PCTFREE=50 setting.

 The block dump of the first block after the segment header shows that we have 2017 bytes free (tosp=0x7e1), as expected.
-In the row dump we find, in order, first the (lonely) token:</p>
+In the row dump we find, in order, first the (lonely) token:
 ```
 tab 0, row 0, @0xdf3
 tl: 405 fb: --H-FL-- lb: 0x0  cc: 1